future-architect/gbilling2slack/README.md

 This package notifies gcp billing to your slack channel.

 * Cloud Scheduler sends message to Cloud Pub/Sub and Cloud Pub/Sub triggers Cloud Functions.
-* Cloud Functions gets billing from bigquery table and sends it to your slack channel.
+* Cloud Functions gets billing from BigQuery table and sends it to your Slack channel.
 * You can see billing on Slack channel.

 ## Requirements